 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Oncologists and fertility experts work together to expand fertility options for cancer survivors, which is particularly important for individuals with cancers caused by inherited mutations because these people are more likely to be diagnosed at an earlier age, before they have completed their family.
+Some cancers and cancer treatments can affect fertility in women and men.
+These effects may be temporary or permanent.
+This is particularly true for individuals with cancers caused by inherited mutations because they are more likely to be diagnosed at an earlier age, before they have completed their family.